Alfresco/hxinsight-connector/README.md

 ### Code Quality
-This project uses `spotless` to ensure code quality.
+This project uses `spotless` that enforces `alfresco-formatter.xml` to ensure code quality.

 To check code-style violations you can use:
 ```bash